tmcintos/MicroBASIC/README.md

 ### Variables

+- BUFFER is key input buffer; must reside in PAGE0 due to assumptions in handling of BASLIN/BASPNT
+  (see below)
 - SOURCE points to the start of the BASIC program.
 - BASLIN points to the start of the current line.
 - BASPNT points to the current position within BASLIN